p-contreras/dsc-phase-1-project/README.md

 ## For More Information

 To see the full analysis, check out [MovieProject](MovieProject.ipynb).
-For a more concise presentation, take a look
+For a more concise presentation, take a look at [presentation.pdf](presentation.pdf).